 If a reader cannot properly envision the fictional world, they cannot properly escape from reality.

-Writers are acutely aware of this fact, which is why they are willing to put in the extra work and write additional vivid content to properly construct the setting.
+Writers are acutely aware of this fact, which is why they are willing to put in the extra work and write additional vivid content to construct the setting properly.

-Of course, not all fantasy authors necessarily need a lot of pages to adequately illustrate their fantasy world.
-By the same token, it must also be mentioned that this breed of authors is hard to come by.
+Of course, not all fantasy authors necessarily need many pages to adequately illustrate their fantasy world.
+But, by the same token, I must also mention that this breed of authors is hard to come by.

 The majority of fantasy authors absolutely need those supplementary pages to avidly communicate their imagination to the reader.
 This extra bit of illustrious explanation translates into longer fantasy books.